- As low as $661/Night

 - Apartment

 This unit is an ocean view efficiency that faces the southern coastline.
-From your balcony you will savor fabulous vistas of South Carolina sunsets.
+From your balcony you will savor amazing vistas of South Carolina sunsets.
 This is one of the bigger efficiencies at the resort that is more private without a lockout unit next door.
-Totally remodeled and refreshed, this floor plan features a galley kitchen with new counter tops, a refrigerator, microwave, dishwasher, and glass top burner plate.
+Totally modernized and refreshed, this floor plan features a galley kitchen with new counter tops, a refrigerator, microwave, dishwasher, and glass top burner plate.
 The resort is located directly on the ocean front.
 Guests can appreciate the enormous outdoor pool, lazy river, a heated indoor pool, hot tubs, an exercise room, dancing and live entertainment at the famed Ocean Annie's Pool Bar.
 One of the best hamburgers on the beach is on-site at the River City Cafe.
-Savor the Sandals Nighttime Club for drinks in the evening.
+Appreciate the Sandals Nighttime Club for beverages in the evening.
 All of this is adored without ever leaving the resort.
 Just mins. away guests can go shopping at the Tanger Outlets, the Myrtle Beach Mall, Barefoot Landing, or Broadway at the Beach.
 Evening entertainment at The Carolina Opry, Alabama Theater, and The Pirate Voyager Theater are just mins. away too.
 For golfers there are some of the most challenging golf courses on the Eastern Seaboard with an countless choice of eateries.

 About the Area